formidablejs/formidablejs.org/docs/helpers.md

 #### `response`

-The `response` method returns a response object to the client:
+The `response` function returns a response object to the client:

 ```js
 response('Hello', 200)